-Law governing copyright in the United States is based on the Copyright Act of 1976.
+Law governing copyright in the United States is based on the U.S. Constitution (Article I, Section 8, Clause 8) and the Copyright Act of 1976 (U.S. Code: Title 17).
 It defines what copyright protects and what it means.
 Any "original work of authorship" is protected under copyright law, giving the copyright holder exclusive rights to how the original work is distributed and reproduced.
-The United States also immediately grants copyright upon creation of the work, a unique trait not found in other countries.
+As a party to the Berne Convention, The United States also immediately grants copyright upon creation of the work, and allows for the copyright to be registered in other Berne Convention countries.

 In 1998, the DMCA (Digital Millenium Copyright Act) was added to address the digital distribution of copyrighted material through the Internet.
 This new addition to copyright law addressed the role and responsibility of ISPs (Internet Service Providers, e.g., UC San Diego) and how ISPs are protected from being liable for a user's actions.
-Media associations such as the MPAA and the RIAA and business software organizations like the BSA (Business Software Alliance) regularly contract third party companies to protect their intellectual property.
+Media associations such as the Motion Picture Association of America (MPAA) and the Recording Industry Association of America (RIAA) and business software organizations like the BSA (Business Software Alliance) regularly contract third party companies to protect their intellectual property.
 These companies go through P2P file sharing networks and identify people illegally distributing copyrighted material, specifically targeting colleges and universities.

 As an ISP, UC San Diego is required by the Digital Millennium Copyright Act to respond when presented with copyright violation notices from legitimate sources through the following University policies:

 For these reasons, UC San Diego does not monitor the network for P2P file sharing content.

 Copyright law allows for the "fair use" of copyrighted materials for purposes of teaching, scholarship, and research.
 Fair use is a complex subject.
 Below are some resources for more information: